 While I think there’s a lot of value to be had with British Airways Avios, personally I wouldn’t buy them at this price because I have access to US credit cards.

-British Airways is offering up to a 30% bonus on purchased Avios for the next few weeks.
-Nowadays British Airways offers these types of promotions fairly often, and the bonuses do get significantly better than 30%, as we saw a 50% bonus just a few months ago.
+British Airways is offering up to a 50% bonus on purchased Avios for the next couple of weeks.
+Nowadays British Airways offers these types of promotions several times per year, and the 50% bonus is as good as these offers get.

-So if you can wait I’d recommend doing so, or my preferred way to earn Avios continues to be by transferring points from Amex Membership Rewards, Chase Ultimate Rewards, etc.
+My preferred way to acquire Avios continues to be to earn them through Amex Membership Rewards, Chase Ultimate Rewards, etc.